 Our Parent’s Love is Unconditional

-Our parents provide us with everything we need to live the best life they can offer, ensuring we are always healthy and happy.
+Our parents provide us with everything we need to live the best life they can offer. ensuring we are always healthy and happy.
 Our happiness is their joy, and our pain is their suffering.
-When we scored good grades, landed our first job, or met our first love, our parents shared in our happiness and success.
-When we were sick, got injured in an accident, or experienced severe disappointment or setbacks, our parents also shared in our suffering, wanting nothing more than to bear all our pain for us.
+When we scored good grades, landed our first job, or met our first love.
+Our parents shared in our happiness and success.
+When we were sick, we got injured in an accident.
+Or experienced severe disappointment or setbacks.
+Our parents also shared in our suffering, wanting nothing more than to bear all our pain for us.
 Nowhere else will we find anyone that loves us so unconditionally and selflessly the way our parents love us.

 Importance of Filial Piety

-We not only owe it to our parents to be good sons and daughters, but it is also our duty as a human being.
-Because by practicing filial piety and providing our parents with more than they have given us, we ensure our generation is progressing in terms of human values and virtuous qualities, something that no money can buy and no infrastructure can build.
-We simply need to illuminate our minds with gratitude and appreciation of our parents’ kindness and be mindful of their constant selfless sacrifices.
-Then we are not only repaying their decades of efforts and hard work, but we are also creating a generation and society that’s deeply rooted in the values of loving-kindness, sincere gratitude, and great joy.
+We not only owe it to our parents to be good sons and daughters.
+But it is also our duty as a human being.
+Because practicing filial piety and providing our parents with more than they have given us.
+We ensure our generation is progressing in terms of human values and virtuous qualities.
+Something that no money can buy and no infrastructure can build.
+We simply need to illuminate our minds with gratitude.
+And appreciation of our parents’ kindness and be mindful of their constant selfless sacrifices.

 Thanks for reading